Mortgage readiness for workers without traditional paychecks

 • Compare loan paths

-Review FHA, conventional, bank-statement, and self-employed mortgage categories.
+Review FHA, conventional, bank-statement, and self-employed mortgage categories without fake rates.

-Ask questions of licensed specialists familiar with gig and 1099 income.
+Request follow-up from licensed professionals familiar with gig, rideshare, and 1099 income.

 Common questions